-Our diverse and versatile product candidates have also enabled us to address markets in foreign markets.
-In October 2020, we announced the formation and launch of Angel Pharmaceuticals Co., Ltd. ("Angel Pharmaceuticals"), a China based biopharmaceutical company with a mission to bring innovative quality medicines to Chinese patients for treatment of serious diseases including cancer, autoimmune diseases and infectious diseases.
+Our diverse and versatile product candidates also have enabled us to take steps to address markets in foreign countries.
+In October 2020, we announced the formation and launch of Angel Pharmaceuticals, a China-based biopharmaceutical company with a mission to bring innovative quality medicines to Chinese patients for treatment of serious diseases including cancer, autoimmune diseases and infectious diseases.
 We formed Angel Pharmaceuticals as a wholly owned subsidiary and it launched with a post-money valuation of approximately \$106.0 million, based on an approximate \$41.0 million cash investment from a Chinese investor group that includes funds associated with Tigermed and Betta Pharmaceuticals, Hisun Pharmaceuticals and Zhejiang Puissance Capital.
 Such cash is not available for our use.
 Contemporaneously with the financing, Angel Pharmaceuticals licensed the rights to develop and commercialize our three clinical-stage candidates - soquelitinib, ciforadenant and mupadolimab - in greater China and obtained global rights to our BTK inhibitor preclinical programs.
 Under the collaboration, we currently have a 49.7% equity interest in Angel Pharmaceuticals, excluding 7% of Angel's equity reserved for issuance under the Employee Stock Ownership Plan ("ESOP"), and are entitled to designate three individuals on Angel's five-person board of directors.

 To date, the majority of our efforts have been focused on the research, development and advancement of soquelitinib, ciforadenant, and mupadolimab, and we have not generated any revenue from product sales and, as a result, we have incurred significant losses.
 We expect to continue to incur significant research and development and general and administrative expenses related to our operations.
-Our net loss for the three and nine months ended September 30, 2023 was \$6.0 million and \$20.4 million, respectively.
-As of September 30, 2023, we had an accumulated deficit of \$328.1 million.
+Our net loss for the three months ended March 31, 2024 was \$5.7 million.
+As of March 31, 2024, we had an accumulated deficit of \$340.4 million.
 We expect our losses will increase as we continue our development of, seek regulatory approval for and begin to commercialize soquelitinib, ciforadenant and mupadolimab, and as we develop other product candidates.
 Even if we achieve profitability in the future, we may not be able to sustain profitability in subsequent periods.

-Since our inception and through September 30, 2023, we have funded our operations primarily through the sale and issuance of stock, including through our initial public offering ("IPO") in March 2016, in which we raised net proceeds of approximately \$70.6 million, a follow-on offering of our common stock in March 2018, in which we raised net proceeds of approximately \$64.9 million and a follow on offering in February 2021, in which we raised net proceeds of approximately \$32.0 million, in each case net of underwriting discounts and commissions and offering expenses.
+Since our inception and through March 31, 2024, we have funded our operations primarily through the sale and issuance of preferred and common stock, including through our initial public offering ("IPO") in March 2016, in which we raised net proceeds of approximately \$70.6 million, a follow-on offering of our common stock in March 2018, in which we raised net proceeds of approximately \$64.9 million and a follow on offering in February 2021, in which we raised net proceeds of approximately \$32.0 million, in each case net of underwriting discounts and commissions and offering expenses.
 Immediately prior to the consummation of the IPO, all of our outstanding shares of redeemable convertible preferred stock were converted into 14.3 million shares of our common stock.